Enquiries:

 • Persistent / Chronic Cough

-• Recurrent Chest infections
+• Recurrent Chest Infections

-• Breathing Pattern Disorders – Dysfunctional / Altered/ Disordered Breathing
+• Breathing Pattern Disorders (Dysfunctional Breathing)

 • Breathlessness

-• Newly diagnosed respiratory conditions / chronic respiratory conditions
+• Newly diagnosed or long-standing respiratory conditions

 • Difficulty clearing airway secretions